Vyralmarketing/nicole-junker/_posts/2023-06-26-empty-nesters-explore-your-housing-options-for-the-next-chapter.md

   - Real Estate
 excerpt: Here’s what you need to know about options after becoming an empty nester.
 enclosure:
-pullquote: You have tons of options.
+pullquote: Empty nesters have tons of options.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false